equinor/api-strategy/docs/strategy-draft.md

 Key characteristics:

 - Provides self service mechanisms for API client developers to gain access to APIs
 - _All_ private and public APIs shall be listed in the API Portal.
-Limited and partner APIs may be listed if needed.
+App-private and partner APIs may be listed if needed.
 - Provides configurable visibility of APIs
   - App-private APIs - if listed in the API portal - should only be visible to relevant client developers
   - Private APIs should be visible to everyone in Equinor (i.e. to all users in Equinor AD)